by Annie Laukaitis

 2. Understand the intended shopping experience.

 What kind of online shopping experience do you want to give your customers?
-Some of the experiential features you may want to consider include (but are not limited to):
+Some of the experiential features you may want to consider include:

 The ability to compare products side-by-side.